gomidi/connect/README.md

 // We write to the out port and listen to the in port. func main() {
 	drv := rtmididrv.New()

+	// for portmidi
+    // drv, err := portrtmididrv.New()

 	// make sure to close all open ports at the end defer drv.Close()